AceOfBens/sports-mirror-bot-bsky/README.md

 # Build your own Bluesky mirror bot 🦋

-This is a template repo for building a [Bluesky](https://bsky.app/) bot that mirrors a Twitter/X account by pulling from existing [sports mirror bots on Mastodon](sportsbots.xyz) as a work around for paying to access Twitter's API.
+This is a template repo for building a [Bluesky](https://bsky.app/) bot that mirrors an X/Twitter account by pulling from existing [sports mirror bots on Mastodon](sportsbots.xyz) as a work around for lack of access Twitter's API.

+## Table of Contents
+* Credits
+* Instructions
+* FAQ

 ## Credits
 * [Phil Nash](https://github.com/philnash) for providing the code for building a bot that posts on its own schedule.
 [Phil Nash's Bluesky bot template](https://github.com/philnash/bsky-bot)